Guillermo-Hidalgo-Gadea/personal-academic-website/content/openlabnotebook/How to keep your Python code tidy with 4 easy tips/index.md

 ```
 </div>

-### Tip 2: Define your own classes, attributes and methods
+### Tip 2: Define your own classes with attributes and methods
-When you have functions that build upon each other like in this example, you can run them sequentially like above, or nested with the output of the first being the input of the second (e.g., ```create_video_from_skeleton(data = create_skeleton(data = coordinates), elevation = 10, azimuth = -90)```), which gets complex, quickly.
+When you have functions that build upon each other like in this example, you can run them sequentially like above, or nested within each other with the output of the first function being the input of the second (e.g., ```create_video_from_skeleton(data = create_skeleton(data = coordinates), elevation = 10, azimuth = -90)```).
+But this nesting gets complex quickly.

-An alternative would be to treat both as methods of the same class.
-For this we define a class Pose_3D with some attributes like the filepath it comes from, and even the filtered coordinates, and assign the functions defined before as methods for this class.
-In the pipeline below, you will only need to create an object of this class, and then apply the methods you need to the object.
+An alternative would be to treat both functions as methods of the same superprdinate class.
+For this, we define a class Pose_3D with some attributes like the filepath it comes from, and even its filtered coordinates, and assign the functions defined before as methods for the Pose_3D class.
+In the pipeline below, you will only need to create an object of this class, and then apply the methods you need to the object you created.

 {{< icon name="python" pack="fab" >}} PoseAnalysisTip2.py :
 <div style="overflow: auto; height:300pt; width:100%;">